dnpena/ShotgunMailer/Readme.md

 To handle the DNS, I recommend using [Cloudflare](http://cloudflare.com) and following this heroku [documentation](http://www.higherorderheroku.com/articles/cloudflare-dns-heroku/).

 Now, by clicking on the MailGun add on you will be on logged on to your account.
 Here you should follow the oficial [documentation](http://documentation.mailgun.com/quickstart.html#verifying-your-domain) and **verify your domain**.
 This could take a while on their end.
-Make sure you setup the "Spam Filter Settings" to send the emails but with flags.
+Make sure you setup the "Spam Filter Settings" to deliver the emails but with flags.

 You should rename the *config/public_application.yml* to *config/application.yml*(and optionally add a S3 account for Avatars).
 Once you have your user/pass, copy them in the *config/application.yml* file.
 Remember to upload the ENV variables with `rake figaro:heroku` and restart your server to test locally.